r-wisniewski/AHL-xG/README.md

 # Future Work

 I would greatly appreciate feedback regarding this code.
 This project is far from perfect and could definitely be fine tuned in many many ways.

+Expanding on the simple xG model presented, incorporating strengths (5x5, 5v4, etc...) would be a plus.